This banana split cake is everything you love about the classic treat but in cake form!

-Even better, make it the night before.
+The dessert must be chilled for at least 2 hours before serving.
+But it’s even better to make it the night before.
 This gives the layers ample time to firm up.

 Once you’ve sliced the cake, though, you’ll want to consume it within 2 days.
-The bananas will start to brown once they’re exposed.
+The bananas will start to brown once exposed.

 We are sorry that this post was not useful for you!